CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Configuration Agent

 \subsection{Model Framework}

-\textbf{Motivation.} To address Challenge 3, which requires adapting to each query's domain and recommending the optimal configuration, a straightforward solution would be to employ an MLP classifier to assign each query to its optimal reranker.
-However, preliminary experiments indicate that the performance of MLP classification is suboptimal.
-Upon further analysis, we observed that queries of similar types tend to share the same optimal reranker and configuration.
-Therefore, leveraging a Siamese Network with contrastive learning to bring queries of the same class closer while pushing those from different classes further apart is a more viable approach.
+\textbf{Design Rationale.} A straightforward approach is to use a multilayer perceptron (MLP) classifier to predict the optimal reranker for each query.
+However, due to the high semantic and domain diversity of RAG queries, such classifiers often perform poorly, as shown in our experimental result in Table~\ref{tab:carrot_ablation}.
+To overcome this limitation, we adopt a Siamese network trained with contrastive learning, which encourages similar query representations to be closer while pushing apart dissimilar ones, promoting cross-domain generalization~\cite{DBLP:conf/nips/Contrastive}.

-Figure \ref{fig:cons} provides an overview of our configuration agent, which consists of two main modules responsible for transforming the input into feature maps.
-First, the input embedding module generates embeddings for the input queries.
-Subsequently, the encoding network processes these embeddings to produce feature maps, which are then utilized to derive various configurations for the MCTS setup.
-The following sections will detail each component and explain the design rationale behind them.
+Figure~\ref{fig:cons} illustrates the overall architecture, which comprises two main modules for transforming the input into feature maps.
+First, the embedding module generates representations for input queries and their retrieved chunks.
+Then, the encoding network refines these embeddings into feature maps, which are used by classification or regression layers to produce the final configuration outputs.
+The following sections describe each component in detail.

-\textbf{(1) Input Query Embedding.} To effectively capture the factors from various queries, given the diverse query types such as explicit facts, implicit facts, interpretable rationales, and hidden rationales \cite{zhao2024retrievalaugmentedgenerationrag}, we employed the BGE-M3 \cite{chen2024bgem3embeddingmultilingualmultifunctionality} embedding model to generate embeddings for each query.
-These embeddings enhance the capacity of the learning framework by mapping similar query types to the same reranker class.
-Represented in a 1024-dimensional space, the embeddings capture essential semantic features, enabling efficient comparison and classification by the encoding network.
-This step helps improve retrieval relevance across different query types.
-Additionally, optimal reranker annotation embeddings are also generated using the same embedding model, including its unique features and associated metadata, allowing the model to align queries with the optimal reranker.